When Can I Claim Medical Malpractice?

 Basic requirements for a medical malpractice claim

-Common types of medical malpractice
+Common types of medical negligence

 Failure to diagnose.
 It starts with a diagnosis.
 If a different and more competent doctor would have discovered the illness or made a different or more accurate diagnosis, which would have then led to a better outcome than what was achieved, then the patient may have a viable medical malpractice claim.

-If you or a loved one was injured in an accident, you have enough to deal with.
-Let an experienced accident attorney fight for the full compensation that you deserve.
-It is not uncommon to receive a settlement from the insurance company that is five to ten times bigger with the help of a lawyer.
-Call the caring accident attorneys at Tario & Associates, P.S. in Bellingham, WA today for a FREE consultation!
-We have been representing residents of Whatcom County, Skagit County, Island County and Snohomish County since 1979.
+If you were injured because of medical negligence or lost a loved one due to a preventable medical error, you have enough to deal with.
+Let an experienced medical malpractice attorney fight for justice on your behalf.
+It is not uncommon to receive a settlement from the insurance company that is five to ten times larger with the help of a medical negligence lawyer.
+Call the most experienced practicing medical malpractice attorneys Bellingham has at Tario & Associates, P.S. today for a FREE consultation!
+We have been representing people injured by medical negligence in Whatcom County, Skagit County, Island County and Snohomish County since 1979.
 You will pay nothing up front and no attorney fees at all unless we recover damages for you!